focus000/cppprimer/ch13/README.md

 ## 练习 13.21

 As synthesized version meet all requirements for this case, no custom version control memebers need to define

+## 练习 13.24

+If HasPtr didn't define a destructor, a memory leak would occur, compiler synthesized destructor does not manage dynamic memory.
+If HasPtr didn't define the copy constructor, we would get pointer-like copy behaviour.
+The ps pointer would be copied to the left hand side, but ps in the lhs and the rhs would still point to the same string on the heap.

+## 练习 13.25

+Copy constructor and copy-assignment operator should dynamically allocate memory for its own , rather than share the object with the right hand operand.

+StrBlob is using smart pointers which can be managed with synthesized destructor, If an object of StrBlob is out of scope, the destructor for std::shared_ptr will be called automatically to free the memory dynamically allocated when the use_count goes to 0.